RezaeiAlireza/TripleExtractor/README.md

 ## Usage
 1. Launch the application in your browser: http://127.0.0.1:3000.
 2. Choose your input type (Text, URL, or File).
+3. Choose the model between NYT or WebNLG.
+- Optional: You can select additional LLM verification to yes in order for a post-filtering on result to improve results.
-3. Enter your text, paste the URL, or upload a text file.
+4. Enter your text, paste the URL, or upload a text file.
-4. Select your desired output format: JSON-LD, CSV, RDF, or XML.
-5. Click Submit to process the input and view the results.
+5. Press extract and wait for the model to process and show the output.
-6. Use the Download button to save the results in your selected format.
+5. Use the Download section to choose the desired format to download the generated output.

 ## Project Structure
 ```plaintext